 Through the fluid journey of centring, focusing, breathing and relaxing comes the exquisite release of the tension, stresses and feelings that the mind and body hold as a result of living life.
 Children experience their own troubles and worries and yoga can be a very empowering gentle way for them to be able to release these stresses and strains and let them trickle away like a wandering stream.

 Yoga can bring many benefits to people and open opportunities for children to experience the health and well being that are possible.
 It may change their behaviour, stress levels and academic achievement.
-The potential flow on effects to parents as a result are the same!
+The potential for the flow on effects to parents and caregivers as a result are the same!